musyoku/wavenet/README.md

 run `generate.py`

-Passing `--use_faster_wavenet` will generate audio faster than normal WaveNet.
+Passing `--use_faster_wavenet` will generate audio faster than original WaveNet.